jpabadir/pace-c/documentation/peer-testing-1/peer-testing-report.md

   - Great website, hard to find something to change. (while user was filling out the survery questions)
 - To show that website has a simple design, but may need more images/graphics:
   - Clean website.
 Easy to use. (while user was filling out the mentor form)
+- To show that both mentor and mentee signup forms are easy to navigate and complete:
+  - Simple website, easy to read and fill out forms. (while filling in mentor and mentee forms)
+- Showing that the mentor login screen is clean but not much functionality for the mentor/mentee matching:
+  - Simple UI for mentor home but not much functionality for the mentor/mentee matching system right now. (while looking at suggested and accepted mentees)